evilmartians/.github/profile/README.md

 | ![Logux](profile/logux.svg) | [**Logux**](https://github.com/logux) is a new way to connect clients (web and mobile apps) and servers.
 Instead of sending HTTP requests (AJAX/REST), it synchronizes the operations log between client, server, and other clients through WebSockets.
 Building on top of CRDT (conflict-free replicated data type) ideas, it features live updates, an optimistic UI, and is offline-first by design. |

 See more at [**evilmartians.com/products**](https://evilmartians.com/products).

-**Our Open Source:**

-Open source is a defining part of Martian culture.
-We’ve created dozens of libraries and utilities for developers in diverse programming language communities, as well as tools and plugins for UI designers.

-Be sure to check out the full list of our Open Source projects at [**evilmartians.com/opensource**](https://evilmartians.com/opensource).